U-Labs/ULabs.BBCodeParser/README.md

 give something back for the community.

 The motivation behind this parser was that I couldn't find an reasonably actively maintained project for .NET Core/Standard that is customizeable or at least supports vBulletin's BBCodes.
+Since Linux is the target platform, older 4.X Librarys are not suiteable.
+Even if they still work after years without update.

-And I also want to avoid parsing using Regular Expression.
+I also want to avoid parsing using Regular Expression.
 It seems not the right tool for structured BBCode.
 So I wrote my own, which also gave me some experience how parser work.

 ## Stabilits and known limitations
 Currently, this library is not considered as production ready.
 Some things doesn't work well yet.
-For example formatting in lists, handling multiple headlines.
+For example formatting in lists.
 And also attachments from vBulletin aren't parsed yet.
 I had an approach that works, but since we need  access to VBs database, this part should be kept seperately.

 There are some other bugs for sure.
-So feel free to create issues and even better: Try to help me fixing them with pull requests.
+So feel free to test, create issues and even better: Try to help me fixing them with pull requests.
 Contributions are welcome! :)

 ## Contributions/Coding Conventions